MMSF Instrumental Fellowships: About the Fellowships

 With the support of its donors and after an extensive review, the Philharmonia Orchestra re-designed the scheme in 2016 to form the Philharmonia MMSF Instrumental Fellowship Programme.
 This is a more enhanced offer for young musicians, supporting those instrumentalists who are specifically seeking an orchestral career and connecting them to the wider life of the Philharmonia and the expertise within its membership.

-Applications for 2019/20 Woodwind, Brass, Harps, Pianos and Percussion & Timpani Fellowships are now open.
-To apply, please click here to be redirected to the online application portal.
+Applications for 2020/21 Strings, Woodwind, Brass, Harps, Pianos and Percussion & Timpani Fellowships are now open, closing on Friday 7 February 2020, 5pm.
+To apply, please complete our online application form here.

 To find out more about the Philharmonia MMSF Instrumental Fellowship Programme, please email email@example.com.